SamuelChee/Comp4021Project/README.md

 ## Course Project

-This project was developed as part of the Internet Computing (COMP4021) course.
-Its implementation highlights the following key concepts:
+This project was developed as part of the HKUST Internet Computing (COMP4021) course.
+Its implementation utilizes the following concepts:

 ### Client-Server Architecture
 - REST and WebSocket Protocols: REST for initial setup, WebSockets for real-time communication.